Hands-On Fundraising

 Do review what went right and what didn’t in 2015.

 Here’s where data in good shape will help.
 What did your donors respond well to?
-Look at channel (email, mail), look at donors by segment (new donors, loyal donors, major donors), look at timing.
+Look at channel (email, mail), look at donors by segment (new donors, loyal donors, major donors), and look at timing.

 You might have a lot of data to review – but the information will be priceless going forward.